SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 ### Recursively generating our tree

-Knowing the pattern repeats we can build a fractal tree using recursion.
-Our termination condition is the depth.
-The larger the depth the more branches we stack, hence the larger our tree.
+Knowing the pattern repeats we can build a fractal tree using recursion with a chosen maximum depth as our termination condition.
+At each depth we are stacking a pair of cylinders to the current top set of cylinders.

 ```jsx
 const maxDepth = 10;